BrynGhiffar/inktor-crdt/demo/README.md

 ### Case 1: Concurrently changing different attributes of the same element
 ![](./assets/case1_example.gif)

-### Case 2: Concurrently moving an element and deleting an element
+### Case 2: Concurrently editing/moving an element and deleting an element
 ![](./assets/case2_example.gif)

 ### Case 3: Concurrently moving an element to different groups